Europa (moon): Habitability

-Future
+Far future

 Artistic representation of Europa during the red giant phase of the Sun in around 7.5 billion years.

 Most stars like the Sun at the end of their main sequence phase of their life will evolve into a red giant branch star.
 Then when they die they will shed their outer layers to become a white dwarf star.
 When the Sun goes through this in around 5 billion years, Europa will be drastically affected.
 The fate of Europa will be largely the same with the other Galilean moons of Jupiter and some of the moons of Saturn.

 When the habitable zone (HZ) of the Sun reaches to Europa, the heat from the red giant Sun will cause the ice on Europa to sublimate or melt, forming a temporary global ocean.
 The side of Europa facing Jupiter will sublimate much more than the side facing away from Jupiter.
 This will cause Europa to gain a tenuous atmosphere made of water vapor which will last for about 0.2 billion years until the habitable zone extends beyond Europa.
 This water will then be blasted away into space.
-However, while Europa still has its ocean, there is a possibility for life to evolve in that limited time, since life on Earth took around a couple hundred million years to evolve.
+However, while Europa still has its ocean, there is a possibility for life to blossom or emerge in that limited time, since life on Earth took around a couple hundred million years to evolve.